Up to 60% cheaper than the highstreet

 Vinyl is a fully synthetic floor made from layers of PVC and fibreglass.
 These materials are easy to produce, making this type of flooring incredibly cheap – especially when compared to solid wood flooring and engineered wood.
-It’s also easy to install, often waterproof, and designed to replicate more expensive floor styles.
+Like LVT flooring, it’s also easy to install, often waterproof, and designed to replicate more expensive floor styles.

 Where Should I Lay a Vinyl Floor?

 Vinyl tile flooring is ideal for nearly every room in your home.
 The most popular rooms are bathrooms and kitchens, where waterproof floors are required.
 But cushion lino flooring is also great for other spaces too.
 As these floors are finished to look like more expensive styles, they can be ideal for living rooms, bedrooms and hallways – especially if you don’t have the budget for real wood or laminate.